valera-rozuvan/heiduc/README.md

 General information
 -------------------

-Git is an Open Source project covered by the GNU General Public License version 2.
+`heiduc` is an Open Source project covered by the GNU General Public License version 2.
 It was originally written by
 <a href="http://valera.rozuvan.net/">Valera Rozuvan</a>.